Sunday, September 01, 2024

 Yanbeilong ultimus is too poorly known to be restored.
 The above restoration is based on late Jurassic taxa and is probably inaccurate

-The latest stegosaur to be named, Yanbeilong ultimus, is more important for what it tells us about stratigraphy and extinction than morphology and relationships of Cretaceous stegosaurs.
+The latest stegosaur to be named, Yanbeilong ultimus, is important for what it tells us about the stratigraphy and extinction of plated dinosaurs.

 Like stegosaurs from the Louhandong and Kukhtekian beds,Yanbeilong is based on just pelvic and vertebral elements.
 Discovered in the Zuoyun formation of Shanxi province, China, it consists of a sacrum, both ilia, the left ischium, the right pubis, seven dorsal verebrae and one caudal.
 The holotype lacks cranial or limb bones.
 Unlike the Hebei material, Yanbeilong is of limited value to taxonomists.